Tuesday, January 9, 2018 | 8:45 AM EST - 12:15 PM EST

 New York Stock Exchange |, New York, NY

-The National Committee and Peking University’s China Center for Economic Research (CCER) again brought together leading Chinese and American economists for panels on China’s economy in 2017 and beyond.
-The forecast discussions focused on the progress of reform, the real estate, credit and stock markets and the potential effect of the new administration’s policies on U.S.-China economic relations.
+The National Committee and Peking University’s China Center for Economic Research once again brought together leading Chinese and American economists for a half-day conference to discuss China’s economic outlook in 2018 and beyond.
+The discussion topics included:

 In 2016, she reported live from Iran on the state of the economy and potential investment opportunities in the country, despite continuing U.S. sanctions.
 Caruso-Cabrera also traveled to Brazil to cover the effect of the Car Wash scandal on Petrobras.